To read global affairs consistently, classify events across growth, energy, trade, finance, and social stability instead of memorizing headlines.

 Korean readers can translate the five axes into exports, FX, prices, security, and jobs to compare domestic and international news in one table.

-For this issue, start with growth shock, then check whether energy shock is moving through prices, physical supply, regulation, or financing conditions.
-A short-lived market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.
+Start with growth shock, then check whether energy shock is moving through prices, physical supply, policy response, or financing conditions.
+A short market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.

 Current Signals To Watch